Government procurement in the United States: Planning

 The Contracting Officer and internal departments/end users ideally undertake a planning exercise in advance of procurement commencing.
 Acquisition planning is described in FAR Part 7, Acquisition Planning, and in agency supplements to the FAR, for example, Defense FAR Supplement (DFARS) 207, Acquisition Planning and the US Army's supplementary regulation, AFARS Part 7, Acquisition Planning.

 Acquisition planning is frequently dependent on the circumstances.
 For example, during World War II, quantity was the key.
 As in the Civil War, the U.S. achieved victory due in large part to the industrial base in the northern states.
 A war of attrition requires massive quantities of material, but not necessarily of great quality.
 During the Cold War, quality was key.
 The United States may not have had as many pieces of equipment as their opposition, but that equipment could be more effective, efficient, or lethal, and offset the opposition's numerical advantage.
 Today, the military needs equipment that works where it is needed, is dependable, has a high degree of maintainability, has long-term reliability, is agile and versatile, and aims to avoid equipment choices which might result in political debate and partisan politics.

 As part of the acquisition planning process, the Government must address its buying power leverage.
 Many Government acquisition commands write acquisitions solely based on haphazard acquisition strategies which are primarily directed toward avoiding bid protests.
 Thus, it is necessary to emphasize competition and understand the acquisition from the view point of the contractor; Government acquisition commands should ask what is to be achieved and whether or not the program is really in the best interest of the Government, specifying needs in a manner designed to achieve full and open competition and including restrictive requirements "only to the extent that they are necessary to satisfy the agency's legitimate needs".

-Many federal acquisitions are rushed due to poor time management.
-In these cases, the tendency is to issue a sole-source contract to known vendors even though FAR Part 6 specifically forbids sole-source contracting when it is due to lack of advanced planning.
-There is also a high cost premium that is added to the cost of an acquisition when a buyer wants a supplier/vendor to rush to execute a contract or push their contract to the head of all other work the contractor/vendor is executing.
-It is often said that "if you want it bad, you get it bad".
-Accordingly, poor acquisition planning generally produces poor and unjustifiable acquisition outcomes.
-Thus, it is critical to understand the time resources required to properly plan and execute a federal acquisition: generally, the acquisition of moderate to complex requirements requires at least 120 days.
+Where contracting officers recognise that acquisition documents have not been well formulated or are not suitable for ensuring fair and impartial competition, they have "broad discretion" to take appropriate corrective action.
+In some cases, the appropriate action will be to withdraw a solicitation and re-issue an amended one.
+In its review decision on an issue raised by Northrop Grumman Information Technology in 2011, the GAO notes that, allowing agencies "broad discretion", choices made by awarding agencies about the appropriate corrective action will generally be recognised, as long as they are appropriate to the concern being addressed.
+If there is found to be no impropriety in the agency's award decision or any impropriety is found not to have been prejudicial to the companies submitting bids, the GAO is more likely to question the corrective action.
+If the corrective action taken goes beyond the GAO's actual recommendations this will not in itself prevent the corrective action being accepted.